SpaghettDev/BromaIDA/README.md

 ## Utilities

-This is section is meant for people who want to contribute.
+This section is meant for people who want to contribute.

 In the `utils` folder, you can find some utilities that can help in contributing.